 AM Best: AM Best is a credit rating agency that scores insurance companies based on their financial health and ability to meet financial obligations.
 AM Best is a nationally recognized statistical rating organization.

-NAIC: The NAIC complaint index measures an insurer’s complaints to regulators weighted against its market share.
+NAIC: The NAIC complaint index measures an insurer’s complaints weighted against its market share.
 An NAIC score of 1.00 indicates that the company has an average number of complaints relative to its size.
 A lower NAIC number means fewer complaints were filed to regulators.

 Better Business Bureau: In calculating ratings, the Better Business Bureau considers the number of complaints and how promptly they are addressed, along with a company’s size relative to complaint totals and its time in business.